Lala Kent And Stassi Schroeder: ‘Pump Rules’ Stars Get Into Feud Over Racism And Suicide

 “Jet lagged.
 I’ve been awoken at 4 am every day I’ve been here.
 Checked Twitter & saw this filth.
 Sorry I missed yalls super profesh IG show,” Stassi wrote back to Lala, who wrote, “U treat suicide as a joke, make racist remarks & make fun of other people when they step outside of their comfort zone.
 Knock it off. #next.”

 As it turns out, Stassi doesn’t like Lala either as she called her filth on social media.
 It’s no secret that Schroeder, Katie Maloney, and Kristen Doute have all had their opinions about Kent and her relationships.
-They have slammed her on Vanderpump Rules and it sounds like they didn’t stop after she left the show.
+They have slammed her on Vanderpump Rules, and it sounds like they didn’t stop after she left the show.
 And while Lala Kent hasn’t always gotten support from her co-stars on the show, it sounds like she doesn’t have a problem calling out Schroeder on some pretty serious issues.

-And some Vanderpump Rules could see where Lala Kent was coming from, as Stassi had to face some comments based on last night’s reunion special.
+And some Vanderpump Rules fans could see where Lala Kent was coming from, as Stassi had to face some comments based on last night’s reunion special.
 When she learned that Mike Shay would film the reunion and talk about his divorce from Scheana Shay, she said that she was scared for him to come out on the set.
-And it sounds like people read that wrong, as if she was scared of Shay, not scared for him.
+And it sounds like people read that as if she was scared of Shay, not scared for him.

 “The most insincere moment of the show to me was Stassi saying she was afraid of Shay being around all of them.
 Please.
 Not even. #PumpRules,” one person wrote to Stassi, who said she was scared of Mike Shay filming the Vanderpump Rules reunion special, to which Schroeder wrote back, “Wasn’t afraid OF Shay.
 SAID I was afraid FOR him bc we all had Scheana’s back (which is now laughable).”